If you don't have a registered account with Auth0, you can visit the Signup page and create an account easily.

 • Logout Redirect URI need to pasted in Allowed Logout URLs

 Once you have entered all the required fields, click on the Save changes button at the end of the page.

 Step 2: Values from Auth0 to Document360

-- Copy the values in Auth0 settings and paste it inside the Document360 Open ID configuration section
+- Copy the values in Auth0 settings and paste them inside the Document360 Open ID configuration section

-- In the Email domain field in Document360 you can add your preffered email domains your organization or readers use.
+- In the Email domain field in Document360 you can add your preferred email domains your organization or readers use.